 Spot gold markets remain shut due to countrywide lockdown: HDFC Securities

-Spot gold markets in India remained shut on Wednesday due to countrywide lockdown to prevent spreading of Covid-19, according to HDFC Securities.
-A 21-day lockdown was announced on Tuesday to curb the spread of coronavirus.
+Spot gold markets in the country remained shut on Thursday due to countrywide lockdown to prevent spread of COVID-19, according to HDFC Securities.
+The country is undergoing a 21-day lockdown announced on Tuesday to curb the spread of coronavirus.

-"Spot gold markets in India remained shut due to countrywide lockdown to prevent spreading of Covid-19," HDFC Securities said.
-In the international market, both gold and silver were trading flat at USD 1,600 per ounce and USD 14.28 per ounce respectively.
+In the international market, gold was trading lower at USD 1,605 per ounce and silver was quoting flat at USD 14.32 per ounce.
+"Gold prices traded weak on Thursday with spot international gold prices traded near USD 1,605 paring previous gains," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)